 1.2.
-CWT, JWT, UCCS, UJCS and DEB
+CWT, JWT and DEB

-An EAT is a claims set about an entity based on one of the following:
+An EAT is primarily a claims set about an entity based on one of the following:

-- o CBOR Web Token (CWT) [RFC8392]

-- o Unprotected CWT Claims Sets (UCCS) [UCCS.Draft]

-- o JSON Web Token (JWT) [RFC7519]
+- CBOR Web Token (CWT) [RFC8392] - JSON Web Token (JWT) [RFC7519]

 All definitions, requirements, creation and validation procedures, security considerations, IANA registrations and so on from these carry over to EAT.